Tesla valve

 Schematic of a Tesla-type D-valve.

 A Tesla valve, called a valvular conduit by its inventor, is a fixed-geometry passive check valve.
 It allows a fluid to flow preferentially in one direction, without moving parts.
 The device is named after Nikola Tesla, who was awarded in 1920 for its invention.
 The patent application describes the invention as follows:

 The interior of the conduit is provided with enlargements, recesses, projections, baffles, or buckets which, while offering virtually no resistance to the passage of the fluid in one direction, other than surface friction, constitute an almost impassable barrier to its flow in the opposite direction.

 Tesla illustrated this with the drawing, showing one possible construction with a series of eleven flow-control segments, although any other number of such segments could be used as desired to increase or decrease the flow regulation effect.

+History

+Tesla filed the application for the valvular conduit on 21 February 1916.
+In a supplementary Office Action of 25 November 1916, the United States Patent Office initially rejected all of the application's claims over an 1898 Swiss patent, CH 18298, granted to Frederick Edwards of London for a pump whose channel contains chambers and pocket-like recesses that cause liquid to meet greater resistance in one direction than in the other.
+Tesla responded in November 1917 with an amendment adding to the specification the acknowledgment that "asymmetrical conduits have been constructed and their use proposed in connection with engines", while arguing that these were "incapable of acting as valves proper" and much less efficient than his design; the passage appears in the granted patent.
+The patent was granted on 3 February 1920.

 Diodicity

 The valves are structures that have a higher pressure drop for the flow in one direction (reverse) than the other (forward).
 This difference in flow resistance causes a net directional flow rate in the forward direction in oscillating flows.
 The efficiency is often expressed in diodicity $\mathrm{Di}$, being the ratio of directional resistances.

 The flow resistance is defined, analogously to Ohm's law for electrical resistance, as the ratio of applied pressure drop and resulting flow rate: